-Outdoor sports may also require daps, football boots, sturdy trainers, and a track suit as the field is quite exposed.
-Please ensure all kit and clothing in general is labelled clearly.
+Outdoor sports may also require trainers or football boots, and a track suit as the field is quite exposed.
+Please ensure all kit and clothing is labelled clearly.

 These are kept locked during the school day with access through the main front door.
 It is important for each child’s safety that visitors adhere to these rules.